 As you can see the image below not just in India but globally too Hindu Kings followed Vedic tradition and architecture of building temples around or nearby river or shorelines of water.

 Click on the image for an enlarged view

-In lieu to the image above; globally it is well known fact that Indian government openly supports islamic appeasement to garner muslim votes in elections, this is happening since the first congress govt was formed after Indian independence.
+In lieu to the image above; globally it is well known fact that Indian government openly supports islamic appeasement to garner muslim votes in elections, this is happening since the first congress govt was formed after Indian independence after gifting free land to muslims as Pakistan.
 Indian govt continuing with the same policy in 1970’s to 1980’s confiscated timber doors robbing off Indians with their true heritage, while destroying proofs that Taj Mahal is Hindu temple.
 The extreme conspiracies by Indian govt to hide facts from Indian public shocked several western historians and archaeologists.

 The latter got drained away during Akbar’s time because Muslim occupiers of Fatehpur Sikri didn’ t have the knowhow even to maintain the bunds of that vast lake.
 The bursting and drying up of that lake made Akbar abandon Fatehpur Sikri after about 15 years’ stay in a captured Hindu Fatehpur Sikri.
 Readers who may be believing that it was Akbar who had founded Fatehpur Sikri may read the author P.N.
 Oak’s book “Fatehpur Sikri is a Hindu city”.